T-Tatsuya-W/spotifyplaylistShenanigans/README.md

    ├── songs.csv          (or your CSV filename)
    └── README.md
    ```
-3. Open `index.html` in your browser
+3. Open `index.html` in your browser (or use the Python server above)
 4. Enter your CSV path (default: `songs.csv`) and click **Load CSV**

 ### CSV Format